 As might be expected, most studies show that having a well-functioning union is one of the best ways to fight stress in the workplace.
 A union gives workers a vehicle to deal with most of the examples listed above and to tackle the real causes of stress.

-Stressful conditions can be fought using the health and safety, or the recognition clauses of the contract.
+Stressful conditions can be fought using the health and safety or recognition clauses of the contract.
 Many contracts contain language stating, “It is the obligation of the employer to provide a safe and healthy workplace.”
 The recognition clause can be used because it defines the union as the “sole and exclusive bargaining representative for wages, hours and other conditions of employment.”
 Thus the union steward can grieve situations that can cause harm to workers.

 OSHA, or the threat of going to OSHA, can be used to tackle specific workplace health and safety problems.

 Making the workplace family friendly.
 Employers like to point out that they have no control over the stress that is caused by “interpersonal” situations.
 However, NIOSH studies point out that family stress can be relieved by a workplace with “family friendly” policies.
-Family stress is often caused by the conflict of going to work or dealing with the family problems and being disciplined for missing work.
+Family stress is often caused by the conflict of going to work versus dealing with the family problems and being disciplined for missing work.

 Because most employers are not family friendly, many states have passed their own “Family Medical Leave Acts” which supplement the federal law.
 These state laws often provide time for taking children to school conferences or the doctor.
 UE Locals should check to see if their state has a FMLA law.
 If not, this should be put on the union’s political action agenda.